Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond: Method

-\end{theorem} Theorem 1 indicates that the balancedness of Flat-LoRA is influenced by the perturbation range $\rho$, the norm of the gradient with $\mathbf{y}_t$ at the perturbed point, the $\ell_2$-norm of $\mathbf{y}_t$, and the scale constraint of LoRA.
-To ensure that the balancedness of Flat-LoRA gradually decreases during training, we progressively reduce $\rho$ throughout the training process.
+\end{theorem} Theorem 1 indicates that the balancedness of FMLoRA is influenced by the perturbation range $\rho$, the norm of the gradient at the perturbed point, the $\ell_2$-norm of $\mathbf{y}_t$, and the scale constraint of LoRA.
+To ensure that the balancedness of FMLoRA gradually decreases during training, we reduce $\rho$ progressively.
 In addition, the norm of the gradient with respect to $\mathbf{y}_t$ at the perturbed point also decreases due to the weight decay.
-The $\ell_2$-norm of $\mathbf{y}_t$ is bounded within a certain range, these factors collectively contribute to the reduction in the balancedness of Flat-LoRA.
+The $\ell_2$-norm of $\mathbf{y}_t$ is bounded within a certain range, these factors collectively contribute to the reduction in the balancedness of FMLoRA.